Zey-Enterprises/web-main/_pages/career-coaching.md

 ### Detailed Line-by-Line Edit: $250

-A deep edit focused on language, structure, and how effectively your résumé showcases your strengths and achievements, this is ideal for résumés that need some brushing up and optimization.
+A deep review focused on language, structure, and how effectively your résumé showcases your strengths and achievements, this is ideal for résumés that need some brushing up and optimization.

 Services include
 * full line-by-line comments and edits